andem-divya/movesmart/README.md

 ### Option 3 — Full pipeline from raw data (reproducible order)

-Follow **Step 0 → Step 1 → Step 2 → Step 3** below.
+Follow **Step 0 → Step 1 → Step 2 → Step 3 → Step 4** below.
 Use this when rebuilding processed tables and the final dataset from raw inputs (not only the prebuilt files under `data/processed/`).

 ---